Atlas200dk/sample-classification/README.md

 ## Deployment<a name="en-us_topic_0167438951_section1823144520529"></a>

-1. Access the root directory where the classification application code is located as the Mind Studio installation user, for example,  _**/home/ascend/sample-classification**_.
+1. Access the root directory where the classification application code is located as the MindSpore Studio installation user, for example,  _**/home/ascend/sample-classification**_.
 2. Run the deployment script to prepare the project environment, including compiling and deploying the ascenddk public library and application.

     bash deploy.sh  _host\_ip_ _model\_mode_

     -   _host\_ip_: For the Atlas 200 DK developer board, this parameter indicates the IP address of the developer board.For the AI acceleration cloud server, this parameter indicates the IP address of the host.
     -   _model\_mode_  indicates the deployment mode of the model file.
 The default setting is  **internet**.
-        -   **local**: If the Ubuntu system where Mind Studio is located is not connected to the network, use the local mode.
+        -   **local**: If the Ubuntu system where MindSpore Studio is located is not connected to the network, use the local mode.
 In this case, download the dependent common code library ezdvpp to the  **sample-classification/script**  directory by referring to the  [Downloading Network Models and and Dependency Code Library](#en-us_topic_0167438951_section13446115712539).
         -   **internet**: Indicates the online deployment mode.
-If the Ubuntu system where Mind Studio is located is connected to the network, use the Internet mode.
+If the Ubuntu system where MindSpore Studio is located is connected to the network, use the Internet mode.
 In this case, download the dependency code library ezdvpp online.

     Example command: